justinsilvestre/classical-chinese/texts/sanzijing.md

 周武王，稱三王。

 The Xia dynasty had Yu, the Shang dynasty had Tang.
-The Zhou dynasty had king Wu,
+The Zhou dynasty had king Wu, these are called the Three Kings.

 > [Yu]  stands for the wise Minister, afterwards first Emperor of the Hsia dynasty, popularly known as 大禹 ta yü the Great Yü, who reigned B.C.
 2205—2197.
 He is chiefly famous for having drained the empire of a vast body of water, which some have tried to identify with Noah's flood.
 (Giles)
 >